4 Ways to Improve Power Output | Snatch and Clean & Jerk

 What we assess at AEPT:

-• Single-leg strength and pelvic stability
+• Single-leg strength and pelvic control

 • Core timing under load